Microsofts most powerful console, the Xbox Series X, hits the shelves later this year, so let’s take a look at everything we know about it.

 Xbox Series X specs

-Make no mistake; the Series X is an absolute beast.
+Make no mistake; the Series X is an absolute beast – even Xbox boss Phil Spencer reckons that the change between current and next-gen games could be as dramatic as the jump from 2D to 3D.
 The new upright design makes it look more like a PC tower than a traditional Xbox, though Microsft has said that you can lay it on its side if you wish.
 You can check out what Alex thinks of the new design here.

 Recent imagery from AMD showed off what we assumed to be two HDMI ports as well as two USB-C ports, but this turned out to be a little artistic licence on AMD’s part.
-Leaked photos of the outer casing also appeared, showing two USB-A ports, an optical out, HDMI, Ethernet port, and a dual-pin power socket.
+Leaked photos of the outer casing also appeared, showing two USB-A ports – but no optical port – HDMI, Ethernet port, and a dual-pin power socket.
 There’s also a wide, non-standard port which suggests it’s a development kit, meaning it likely won’t be available on the consumer model.